gutiantian123Abc/leetcode/Leetcodemd/dataStructures/Tree/Inorder_predecessor_in_BST.md

 <div class='comment-block'>
 <pre>
 /* Inorder Predecessor in BST
-Given a binary search tree and a node in it, find the in-order predecessor of that node in the BST.
+Given a binary search tree and a node in it, find the in- order predecessor of that node in the BST.
 Note: If the given node has no in-order predecessor in the tree, return null.
-In Binary Tree, Inorder predecessor of a node is the last node in Inorder traversal of the Binary Tree.
+In Binary Tree, Inorder predecessor of a node is the last node in
+Inorder traversal of the Binary Tree.
 Inorder predecessor is NULL for the first node in Inorder traversal.
 In Binary Search Tree, Inorder predecessor of an input node can also be defined as the node with the largerst key smaller than the key of input node.
 So, it is sometimes important to find last node in sorted order.
                    20
                   /  \
                  8   22